flyteorg/flyteidl/protos/docs/admin/admin.rst

 EventErrorIncompatibleCluster
 ------------------------------------------------------------------

-Indicates an event was rejected because it came froma different cluster than is on record as running the execution.
+Indicates an event was rejected because it came from a different cluster than is on record as running the execution.